Fashion Production: How to Get Your Clothing Line Off the Ground

 Choosing a Production House

 Once you’ve assembled your design samples, created your tech packs, and chosen your fabric suppliers, you’ll need to determine who and where your production house is going to be.
-While many large-scale brands choose to invest in international production houses, think about whether this is really what you want for your brand?
+Many large-scale brands choose to invest in international production houses.
+But is this what you want for your brand?
 For example, wouldn’t it be nice to say you had clothing manufactured in America?

-TEG’s team of highly-skilled production sample sewers are employed full-time, year-round.
-On top of that, all factories partnered with TEG have gone through extensive safety vetting and are in full compliance of California labor laws.
+TEG’s team of highly skilled production sample sewers are employed full-time, year-round.
+On top of that, all factories partnered with TEG have gone through extensive safety vetting and are in full compliance with California labor laws.
 Producing your fashion line with TEG assures you — and your customers — that your products are domestically and ethically made.